-Share accommodation is also a popular option.
-You can either team-up with your friend or rent a room in an existing share house.
-Advertisments can be found on property websites such as domain.com.au, flatmates.com.au, gumtree.com.au or realestate.com.au.
+Shared accommodation is also a popular option.
+You can either team up with your friend or rent a room in an existing shared house.
+Advertisements can be found on property websites such as domain.com.au, flatmates.com.au, gumtree.com.au or realestate.com.au.
 If you are thinking of sharing with others, please ensure your new home is safe and comfortable.
 Please be advised that these sites are independent to CHS.